south siskiyou trail stewardship -

 South Siskiyou Trail Stewardship is a coordinated effort between key agencies, organizations and businesses in South Siskiyou County to bring consistent, quality trail maintenance to our growing network of trails.

 The South Siskiyou Trail Stewardship project launched in October 2024 with a focus on planning for and funding a regular stewardship program to maintain and enhance the growing Gateway Trail System.
 Our volcanic soils require frequent maintenance to repair and rehabilitate sections that are impacted by use.
-Trail maintenance is primarily done through coordinated volunteer work days that are led by SORA in partnership with the Mt.
-Shasta Trail Association, Bike Shasta, Shasta Gravity Adventures, The Fifth Season, Trail Labs and the USFS Shasta McCloud Management Unit.
+Trail maintenance is primarily done with volunteer work days held in partnership between the Mt.
+Shasta Trail Association, Bike Shasta, SORA and the USFS Shasta McCloud Management Unit, with support from Shasta Gravity Adventures, The Fifth Season, Trail Labs, Elite MTB Training, Youth MTB Collective and Headwaters Ultra Trail Run.
 We pool resources, staff and volunteers to get trail work done, primarily in the spring and fall when soil moisture allows for meaningful, lasting trail work.

 TRAIL STATUS AND REPORT CONDITIONS FORM